 For instance, the industry is already starting to use 4D CAD – which will equip engineers with a lot more power to face the challenges of the future.
 However, 4D CAD is only one of the many software programs currently being developed to empower the aerospace industry.

 Software is here to stay, and an engineer’s dependence on software will continue its uptrend for the foreseeable future.
-So, it’s worth an engineer’s while to strap on the seat belt and hit the accelerator on their software learning pursuits.
+So, it’s worth an engineer’s while to hit the accelerator on their software learning pursuits.

 Author Bio: Arjun Ruparelia, is a B2B writer specializing in engineering, SaaS, and technology.
 He writes articles for businesses across the globe, including the SEO agency, Skale.
 Arjun has five years of writing experience across verticals.